 If a creditor doesn’t mark balance as zero when your IVA is completed

 If the default date for the debt is on or before the date your IVA started, as it should be, the debt is going to disappear from your credit record six years after that date.
 If this is just a few months, your file will clear itself then so it’s probably not worth bothering with this.

 But if you want to get this corrected, send the following letter to the data controller for the creditor:

-Again, complain to the ICO as above if the entry is not corrected.
+Again, complain to the Financial Ombudsman as above if the entry is not corrected.